GaloisInc/cryptol-specs/Primitive/Symmetric/Cipher/Block/DES.md

 Cryptol from the website you can run ```cryptol DES.md``` in your terminal and all of the definitions will be typecheck, and the test cases can be run.

-All text in this document is directly from the
+All text in this section is directly from the
 [Data Encryption Standard](https://csrc.nist.gov/files/pubs/fips/46-3/final/docs/fips46-3.pdf).

 ```cryptol